[Updated 1/12/2022] The city of Roanoke VA has no shortage of great restaurants to choose from.

 Right down the steps from the one of our favorite restaurants in Roanoke is the town’s River Greenway.
 I’m fairly certain our dessert tasted even sweeter because we were strolling along the picturesque river as we ate it.

 This was only the beginning of our exploration of the restaurants in Roanoke VA.
-Though we returned home less than a month ago, we’re already anxiously planning our next visit.
+Though we returned home just a few months ago, we’re already anxiously planning our next visit.

 There are lots of places serving up local favorites of the greasy spoon variety, and the gastropub scene is roaring all around the city.
 It reminded us a bit of the River Arts District in Asheville NC, where great beer, cuisine, and culture collide.